Statistical mechanics: Fundamental postulate

 Other fundamental postulates for statistical mechanics have also been proposed.
-For example, recent studies shows that the theory of statistical mechanics can be built without the equal a priori probability postulate.
+For example, recent studies show that the theory of statistical mechanics can be built without the equal a priori probability postulate.
 One such formalism is based on the fundamental thermodynamic relation together with the following set of postulates:

 where the third postulate can be replaced by the following:

 Three thermodynamic ensembles

 There are three equilibrium ensembles with a simple form that can be defined for any isolated system bounded inside a finite volume.
 These are the most often discussed ensembles in statistical thermodynamics.
 In the macroscopic limit (defined below) they all correspond to classical thermodynamics.